sdmans/shopping-app-updated/README.md

 * [x] Create list view using Angular Material
 * [x] Create method to add and remove items to list with test data
 * [x] Create initial account management view including roommates list and store locations
+* [ ] Create a way for users to view full details for an item.
+May be a separate detail view.
 * [ ] Create initial profile view and include a test recent recipes item that automatically adds items to a list
-* [ ] Create a way for users to view a previous list in the profile view that lets them add it to the list view
+* [ ] Create a way for users to view a previous list in the profile view.
+Later, you can give users the ability to add older lists to the current list.

 **Minimum Viable Product**/